napsu/SPaiK/README.md

 * epsilon-insensitive absolute loss,
 * absolute loss.

-Note that only epsilon-intensive squared loss is tested for functionality.
+Note that only the epsilon-insensitive squared loss has been tested for functionality.

 ## Files included